leavanh/Stance_Prediction/README.md

 This repository is intended to serve as a really basic template for theses, containing merely empty folders for pre-defining the structure for a repository.
 You are not obligated to work within GitLab or use git at all (despite we highly recommend it), but for the final submission you need to provide a repository with a similar structure (see below) and running code.

 Use it via `New Project > Create from template > Group > thesis-template`.
+(_Important:_ Make sure to adjust the path in the project url to the current semester)

 A template for the tex-file can be found here: https://www.overleaf.com/latex/templates/lmu-slds-thesis-template/mhnhsykmqpvm